Here we go, 800-282-2882, if you want to be on the program.

 She was McCain's Latino advisor.

-I I I know who she is.
+I know who she is.

-I know who Anna Navarro is, but uh.
+I know who Ana Navarro is.

 How many of them are?

-I mean, that starts a conversation on where and how companies can save in other areas of operation because massive corporate tax increases are coming.
+I mean, that starts a conversation on where and how companies can save in other areas of their operation because massive corporate tax increases are coming.

 And if that's you, and if you're looking for a way to cut back on day-to-day operational experiences, I have the perfect solution for you.